-DataRobot (https://www.datarobot.com/; Boston, MA; founded 2012; Series C March 2017) provides a data science platform with the ambition to automate the data science workflow, from data exploration to model deployment, to enable data scientists and non-data scientists alike to build predictive models.
+DataRobot (Boston, MA; founded 2012; Series C March 2017) provides a data science platform with the ambition to automate the data science workflow, from data exploration to model deployment, to enable data scientists and non-data scientists alike to build predictive models.
 DataRobot provides tools to estimate the maximal correlation between continuous features and target variables, allowing us to measure the strength of linear and nonlinear relationships between continuous variables.
 For continuous and categorical target variables, DataRobot allows us to construct partial dependence plots.
 Word clouds visualize the relative importance of individual words to the decisions of a given algorithm.
-Finally, DataRobot includes implementations of white-box algorithms, including the RuleFit algorithm.4 http://statweb.stanford.edu/~jhf/ftp/RuleFit.pdf
+Finally, DataRobot includes implementations of white-box algorithms, including the RuleFit algorithm.^[24]

-A current limitation to DataRobot's interpretability solutions is that word clouds and partial dependence plots cannot capture complex relationships between sets of variables and their combined impact on the target variable.
-Likewise, the white-box algorithm RuleFit is not always be the best algorithmic choice for a given machine learning use case.
+A current limitation to DataRobot's interpretability solutions is that maximal correlation, word clouds, and partial dependence plots cannot capture complex relationships between sets of variables and their combined impact on the target variable.
+Likewise, the white-box algorithm RuleFit may not always be the best algorithmic choice for a given machine learning use case.